IBM Gets Patent for Coffee Delivery Drones

 Let’s see what’s going on in the Industry:

-Today there is so much research and development being put into the drone market.
 The smartest minds are diligently working to find a way to get longer flight times from drone batteries, oh and then there’s IBM’s recent patent for coffee delivery drones.
 Wat!
 Coffee delivery from a drone, cmon?
 Yes, you heard it, soon you might be getting your Mocha Latte delivered to you via a drone, and you better believe, it’s contents will be hot!

 New Battery Technology allows for Longer Drone Flights